projectyotta/collatz-conjecture/README.md

 # collatz-conjecture
-Visualizing the collatz conjecture using python.
+Visualizing the collatz conjecture using python , graphviz , treelib and opencv .

 Rough process
 1. Build logic to get function tuples for conjecture